ThomasVermes/report_dashboard_views_log/README.md

-# PLEASE DO NOT INSTALL IT
+# PLEASE install only v1.0.1
-A major bug was founded.
-It doesn't not allow to edit report's filter with advanced filter logic
+A major bug was founded in v1.0.0 It doesn't not allow to edit report's filter with advanced filter logic

 # README